philipithomas/www.philipithomas.com/_posts/2014-09-15-julia-jump.md

 [Gurobi](http://gurobi.com/) is one of the largest commercial optimization packages.
 The software is fast, stable, and decently flexible.
 The company provides official interfaces in a variety of programming languages.
 I started using Gurobi in college because they offer free licenses to students.

-As I returned to scheduling problems for StaffJoy, I realized that my Macbook Air lacked sufficient computing power for some problems, so I investigated Gurobi’s pricing for EC2.
-At about $15 per hour, running a large optimization in the could cost hundreds of dollars in licensing fees!
+As I returned to scheduling problems for StaffJoy, I realized that my Macbook Air lacked sufficient computing power for some problems, so I investigated Gurobi’s pricing for Amazon EC2.
+With licensing costs at about $15 per hour, running a large optimization in the could cost hundreds of dollars!
 Dissuaded, I began investigating other options.

-I compare the Python interface of Gurobi, [GurobiPy](http://www.gurobi.com/documentation/5.6/quick-start-guide/the_gurobi_python_interfac), to JuMP in order to understand the general state of optimization software.
+I found a solution through the open-source project JuMP, which Icompare the Python interface of Gurobi, [GurobiPy](http://www.gurobi.com/documentation/5.6/quick-start-guide/the_gurobi_python_interfac), to JuMP in order to understand the general state of optimization software.

 # JuMP